-This composition frames the half body of the subject including head down to his/her waste.
+This composition frames the half body of the subject including the head down to his/her waste.

-When shooting full body portrait you may choose to show more of the environment in a full body shot, to give a sense of place and context.
+When shooting a full-body portrait you may choose to show more of the environment in a full body shot, to give a sense of place and context.

 Zoom VS Prime lens